hseeberger/constructr/README.md

 ConstructR comes with out-of-the-box support for etcd: simply depend on the "constructr-coordination-etcd" module.
 If you want to use some other coordination backend, e.g. Consul, simply implement the `Coordination` trait from the "constructr-coordination" module and make sure to provide the fully qualified class name via the `constructr.coordination.class-name` configuration setting.

 ### Community Coordination Implementations

-There are some implementations for other coordination backend than etcd.
+There are some implementations for other coordination backends than etcd:

-* [Tecsisa/constructr-consul](https://github.com/Tecsisa/constructr-consul): This library enables to use Consul as cluster coordinator in a ConstructR based node.
+* [Tecsisa/constructr-consul](https://github.com/Tecsisa/constructr-consul): This library enables to use Consul as cluster coordinator in a ConstructR based cluster.
-* [everpeace/constructr-redis](https://github.com/everpeace/constructr-redis): This library enables to use Redis as cluster coordinator in a ConstructR based node.
+* [everpeace/constructr-redis](https://github.com/everpeace/constructr-redis): This library enables to use Redis as cluster coordinator in a ConstructR based cluster.

 ## Testing